CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 Here is a generic recipe for running your Nextflow pipeline on Puhti :
 1. Prepare your singularity images on your local environment
 2. Login to Puhti supercomputer
-3. Install Nextflow in your workspace
+3. Activate conda environment for Nextflow on Puhti
 4. Set-up your Nextflow pipeline environment
 5. Run your Nextflow pipeline as a batch job
 6. (Optional) tutorial - Demonstration of WtP Nextflow pipeline on Puhti